MARK SETZLER

 • If you are most likely to do a topic on American politics, the ATP (American Trends Panel) data is going to be a good place to start looking for a topic.
 The ATP is a very high quality panel survey that typically interviews 5-10 thousand respondents, oversampling young conservatives and several minority groups.

-• Before class, quickly familiarize yourself with the work of Pew's research units that focus on specialized topical areas (these are the topic areas Pew uses to organize the dataset in the "Dataset Downloads" section that you looked at earlier.
-Take quick look at these Pew Center websites to get a sense about what kinds of topics the various research units at Pew are looking at:
+• Take quick look at these Pew Center websites to get a sense about what kinds of topics the various research units at Pew are looking at:

-• You may be primarily interested in American politics questions and may previously have worked with ANES (American National Election Study) surveys in PSC 2019 (the ANES is one of the sample datasets used in the Pollock workbook).
-Like earlier editions, the 2020 ANES pools questions asked of the same respondents before and after the election.
-Its questionnaires and data can be accessed
+• Some of you may be primarily interested in American politics.
+Going back decades, political scientists have used data from the ANES (American National Election Study), which is administered for each US Presidential election.
+The ANES pools questions asked of the same respondents before and after the election.
+Its questionnaires and data can be accessed here:

 • One particularly useful source for data on US politics is the Cooperative Congressional Election Study (CCES), which is administered every two years: https://cces.gov.harvard.edu/ .
 In addition to having a vast number of political questions, the standout feature of these datasets are their sample size: over 50,000 respondents.
 Because it has such large sample sizes, the CCES is the best source of American politics data to study specialized populations like US veterans or Evangelical Protestants when there is no group-specific survey available.
 Most surveys do not have large enough samples to look at groups that make up a small share of the US population.